 Background: (a) Your centre supports you to provide such PhD courses in a course room at your centre.
-The course room is equipped at least with one computer/laptop per two (or three) students and has access to a HPC resource that allows MPI and OpenMP programming in C and Fortran.
-Note, that for this in most cases a center send two or three TtT participants together to this course and you may have already participated as regular participant in one of our other courses that you are already familiar with all the exercises.
+The course room is equipped at least with one computer/laptop per two (or three) students and has access to an HPC resource that allows MPI and OpenMP programming in C and Fortran.
+To this purpose, a center may send two or three TtT participants together to this course.
+Additionally, you may have already participated as a regular participant in one of our other courses, so that you are already familiar with all the exercises.

 Or (b), you as a future trainer would like to co-operate with a centre with the necessary course infrastructure in your country.

 What does this Train the Trainer Program provide?